ishinbrot/LambdasandStreamsSolution/lambda_streams_learning/Readme.txt

 They do not yet have their GPA.
 In order to compute their GPA you need to divide their grade by the number of classes they are taking

-After you are done sort all of the students by their first name and print out the output using java streams in one line
+After you are done sort all of the students by their first name and print out the output using java streams in one line Use the updated Java 8 interface for sorting the list using a comparator lambda function to return a new stream.
+Please use collect afterwards to construct a new list from the sorted list

 You can find information related to java streams and lambdas at the following link:

 https://stackify.com/streams-guide-java-8/

 https://www.geeksforgeeks.org/lambda-expressions-java-8/

+Information related to java sorting https://howtodoinjava.com/java8/stream-sorted-method/